Kucherov's hat trick helps Lightning turn back Senators 5-1

 Playing in his first game as a No. 1 goalie in the wake of the Bishop trade, Andrei Vasilevskiy survived a rough start to end a five-game losing streak (0-2-3).

+''I was a little disappointed with how we came out,'' Tampa Bay coach Jon Cooper said. ''I don't know if the events of today hurt our mindset or what happened, but Vasilevskiy was outstanding.''

-Brayden Point tied it with an unassisted goal early in the second period.
+Brayden Point tied it for the Lightning with an unassisted goal early in the second period.
 The game changed abruptly at 5:16 when Ottawa's Mark Borowiecki and Tampa Bay's Braydon Coburn drew five-minute fighting penalties and the Senators' Tom Pyatt was called for hooking.

 Kucherov scored his first goal of the game just 21 seconds later, marking the third straight game in which he has scored.
 He made it 3-1 at 10:26 of the period, and 4-1 with his 26th goal of the season with just 13.5 seconds remaining in the period.